How to get an airline status match

 It’s become increasingly rare for airlines to offer a straight status match without any requirement for flying with them.

-That's a measure now mainly seen when a new airline debuts, when an airline plans a dramatic expansion, and when it's up against an established incumbent.
+That’s a measure now mainly seen when a new airline debuts, when an airline plans a dramatic expansion, or when it’s up against an established incumbent.

 Why airlines offer a status match or challenge

-Airlines will launch a status match or status challenge to entice high-value travellers across from their competition by providing them with a shortcut to status in its own loyalty program.
+Airlines will launch a status match or status challenge to entice high-value flying to jump ship from the competition by offering them a shortcut to status in its own loyalty program.

-Let's say that you hold Qantas Gold status.
-This entitles you to prized perks such as lounge access, checking in for your flight at the business class counter, and having priority boarding and priority luggage handling, even when you travel in economy class.
+For example, let’s say that you hold Qantas Gold status.
+This entitles you to perks such as lounge access, access to the business class check-in desk, and having priority boarding and baggage handling, even when you travel in economy class.

-That Gold status helps keep you loyal to Qantas because you value those benefits and don't want to lose them, so you'll do at least as many flights with Qantas as necessary to keep your Gold status by earning a minimum 600 Qantas status credits in your membership year.
+That Gold status helps keep you loyal to Qantas, because you value the benefits and don’t want to lose them, so you’ll do as many flights with Qantas as necessary to achieve the minimum 600 Qantas status credits needed annually to lock it in for another year.

-So if a competitor to Qantas wants a shot at winning your business – and as a Gold-grade flyer, you'd be a good customer to land – it's in their best interest to let you sample their flights without having to forego those perks to which you've become accustomed.
+So, if a competitor wants a shot at winning your business – and as a Gold-grade flyer, you’d be a good customer to land – it’s in their best interest to let you sample their flights without having to forego the bevy of perks you’ve become accustomed to.

-That's when a status match or status challenge kicks into gear: by dint of having Qantas Gold status, in this example, the competing airline will tempt you across with the equivalent status in its own frequent flyer plan.
+That’s when a status match or challenge kicks in: by dint of having Qantas Gold status, the competitor will attempt to woo you across with equivalent status in its own program.

 Who is eligible for a status match?

-A status match is typically reserved for a top-tier frequent flyer – someone at levels approximating Gold or Platinum, in the parlance of many frequent flyer schemes – because their status is proof that they do a lot of travel, and quite likely in the premium cabins of business class or even first class.
+A status match is typically reserved for top-tier flyers – someone at say, Gold or Platinum, in – because their status is proof that they do indeed travel frequently, and quite likely in the premium cabins of business class or even first class.

-This makes then far more valuable to airlines than travellers who sit lower down the food chain with the likes of Silver, Blue or Green status.
+This makes them far more valuable to airlines than travellers who sit lower down the food chain, with the likes of Silver, Blue or Green status.

-In some instances you'll need to provide a copy of a recent activity statement with your current frequent flyer scheme to show that you are in fact a frequent flyer, rather than a low-value or no-value traveller who simply takes advantage of every status match that comes along.
+In some instances you’ll need to hand over an activity statement from your current frequent scheme, proving you are in fact a frequent flyer, rather than a low-value traveller taking advantage of every status match that comes along.

 Which airlines will offer you a status match?